logmatic/beats-forwarder/README.md

 Now, just configure your already existing beats to send them to the forwarder.

 ### Beats configuration
-All you need to do is to add and configure the logstash output for each beat.s Edit `beatsname-config.yml` and add at the end the following code:
+All you need to do is to add and configure the logstash output for each beat.
+Edit `metricbeat-config.yml` and add at the end the following code:

 ```yaml
 output: